ruankie/pydata23-synth-data/slides/main-slides.md

 ## 🔍 Data pipelines without real data

 - Without real data, it is challenging to:
-  - Design the data model and schema
+  - Design and build downstream apps that consume the data
   - Develop the data extract, transform, and load (ETL) logic
   - Test the functionality and performance of the data pipeline
-  - Debug and troubleshoot errors and issues

 ---